-These Lemon Roasted Greek Potatoes are crispy on the outsides and soft and lemony on the insides.
-All the ingredients are combined in a casserole dish and baked - in a flavourful liquid.
-And yes, that's it!!
+These Authentic Greek Potatoes are crispy on the outsides and soft and lemony on the insides.
+All the ingredients are combined in a casserole dish and baked – in a flavourful liquid.
+And yes, that’s it!!
 So easy and delicious!

 This recipe is a family favourite and on our regular rotation a few times a month.
 Fresh flavours with delicious results every time!
-We always have them with these chicken kabobs and a Greek salad or greek meatballs.
+We always have them with these oven roasted chicken thighs, air fryer chicken thighs or my crockpot chicken thighs.

 We’ve even chopped them up the next day and added them to an omelette for lunch!
 They’re delicious leftover as well!
 If you’re looking for a new potato recipe, you won’t be disappointed with this great recipe.

 - stress-free side dish with great results every time!
 Mix the ingredients together, then roast in the oven – you don’t even have to stir them!